top of page

 Community Engagement Program

-Outreaches are the platform from which youth in Hands4Hope learn about and engage with their community.
+Community Engagement Opportunities are the platform from which youth in Hands4Hope learn about and engage with their community.
 Both youth and community centered, Hands4Hope gives youth, kindergarten through 12th grade, rich learning experiences that help them develop leadership skills while providing exposure to populations they may not encounter during their day-to-day life.

 Through these experiences, Hands4Hope youth find their passion and their voice, often recruiting fellow students and friends to join in their efforts.
 Once they understand the power they have and the impact they can make on another’s life, they want to do more and it shows in the numbers that follow.